 What’s the solution?
 Do we have a way to stop the users from churning in the first place?

 Predictive Action to Stop Users from Churning?

 Machine Learning Prediction Model is the answer.
-At Tatvic, our data science team has come up with a prediction model which feeds in scores of users, device and behaviour feature from the analytics tools and Tatvic’s internal Uninstall Library and predicts the probability of users who will uninstall within the next ‘n ‘ days.
+At Tatvic, our data science team has come up with a prediction model which feeds in scores of users, devices, and behavior features from the analytics tools and Tatvic’s internal Uninstall Library and predicts the probability of users who will uninstall within the next ‘n ‘ days.
 We call it PredictN Model.

 - Retarget these users at once via Paid channels and Push notifications

-- Understand the pattern of these unique users as to why they might be leaving your app from a geographic, demographic, device specific and/or behavioural perspective.
+- Understand the pattern of these unique users as to why they might be leaving your app from a geographic, demographic, device-specific, and/or behavioral perspective.

 How does the model work?

-Check this space for knowing more on model attributes and results in our next blog chapter.
+Check this space to know more about model attributes and results in our next blog chapter.